Long Term Care Planning

 - Cognitive impairment such as dementia or Alzheimer’s disease.
 For example, an individual may be able to physically take care of their activities of daily living, but forget to turn off the stove or cannot remember where they live.

-Risk of Needing Long Term Care Services
+Long Term Care Statistics

 Research from the U.S. Department of Health and Human Services shows that at least 70 percent of people over 65 will need long term care services and support at some point in their lifetime.
 However, the need for long term care does not only impact seniors as 40 percent of people currently receiving long term care services are ages 18 to 64.